DIDONEproject/musif/docs/source/Custom_features.md

 * basic features
 * generic features

-The only difference between them is that the “basic features” will be computed once per each music score, while the “generic features” will be recomputed for each window in the score.
+The only difference between them is that the “basic features” will be computed once for each music score, while the “generic features” will be recomputed for each window in the score.
 If you disable windows in the [configuration](./Config_extraction_example.html) with the option `window_size: null`, then there will be no difference.
-However, the “basic features” will always be computed before of the “generic features”.
+However, the “basic features” will always be computed before the “generic features”.

 Each feature should have two functions:
 * `update_part_objects`, which computes the features from each part in the score (or window)
-* `update_score_objects`, which computes global calculations for the score (or window), or for multiple parts (e.g. features for all the winds or all the strings)
+* `update_score_objects`, which computes global calculations for the score (or window) or for multiple parts (e.g. features for all the wind instruments or all the strings)

 `update_part_objects` will be executed for each part on the score, unless that part is not filtered out with `parts_filter` in the [configuration](Configuration.html).
-Successively, `update_score_objects` is run once to include final info in the `score_features`.
-In this process, you can use the features computed at the part level for computing features at the score level — for instance if you want to create a feature only for violins or a certain family of instruments.
-Only the features at the score level are inserted into the final dataframe.
+Successively, `update_score_objects` is run once to include the final info in the `score_features`.
+In this process, you can use the features computed at the part level for computing features at the score level — for instance if you want to create a feature only for the violins or for a certain family of instruments.
+Only the features at the score level are inserted into the final DataFrame.

 The two functions have similar signatures and contain the following:
-* `score_data`: a dictionary containing all the data loaded from the score or from the cache; it contains `music21` objects representing score information and `pandas` dataframes containing MuseScore harmonic annotations (if any feature containing harmonic data is requested).
+* `score_data`: a dictionary containing all the data loaded from the score or from the cache; it contains `music21` objects representing score information and `pandas` DataFrames containing MuseScore harmonic annotations (if any feature containing harmonic data is requested).
   You may want to use this object to design your features.
-Remember that music21 objects should **never** be changed, especially if you intend to use the [caching system](Caching.html).
+Remember that `music21` objects should **never** be changed, especially if you intend to use the [caching system](Caching.html).
 * `part_data`: a dictionary containing data about the part being analyzed (for `update_part_objects`) or with a list of all the `part_data` (for `update_score_objects`).
-In it, you can find the music21 object of the part, the part name, etc. This object should **never** be changed, especially if you intend to use the [caching system](Caching.html)
+In it, you can find the `music21` object of the part, the part name, etc. This object should **never** be changed, especially if you intend to use the [caching system](Caching.html)
-* `cfg`: a [configuration](Configuration.html) object that can be used to access configuration options.
+* `cfg`: a [configuration](Configuration.html) object that can be used to access the configuration options.
-* `parts_features`: a dictionary with the features already computed by the previous calls to `update_part_objects` on this score (or window), e.g. for the previously computed features or for the other parts; these features are not inserted into the final dataframe.
+* `parts_features`: a dictionary with the features already computed by the previous calls to `update_part_objects` on this score (or window), e.g. for the previously computed features or for the other parts; these features are not inserted into the final DataFrame.
-* `score_features`: a dictionary with the features already computed by the previous calls to `update_score_objects` on this score (or window), e.g. for the previously computed features; the keys of this dictionary are the columns of the dataframe produced during the extraction.
+* `score_features`: a dictionary with the features already computed by the previous calls to `update_score_objects` on this score (or window), e.g., for the previously computed features; the keys of this dictionary are the columns of the DataFrame produced during the extraction.

 There are two options in the [configuration](./Config_extraction_example.html) that